shahmirn/react-weather-app/README.md

 - 1 day forecast from https://developer.accuweather.com/accuweather-forecast-api/apis

 ## Implementation Caveats
+- The API keys are hard-coded in config.ts.
+Since there doesn't seem to be a way in accuweather to limit the keys to certain domains, In a true system, there would be a wrapper back-end API, where the API keys would be, so that they're not exposed to the front-end
 - The accuweather API only gives suggestions for cities, for example, Houston.
 Typing in Houston, TX does not return any results
 - The accuweather autocomplete API does not return results for zip codes